ackinacki/ackinacki/README.md

 ## Delegating License

 Before starting staking, a node must have at least one delegated license.
-However, no more than ten licenses can be delegated to a single node.
+However, no more than 20 (twenty) licenses can be delegated to a single node.

 Learn more about [working with licenses](https://docs.ackinacki.com//protocol-participation/license/working-with-licenses).

 If the BK Node Owner is also a License Owner, they must use the `addBKWallet(uint256 pubkey)` method in the [`License`](https://github.com/ackinacki/ackinacki/blob/main/contracts/bksystem/License.sol) contract to delegate their licenses to their node.
 (This must be done for each license contract).

 Where: